mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - phpMyAdmin Related Items.md

 	$cfg['PmaNoRelation_DisableWarning'] = true;
 	$cfg['VersionCheck'] = false;

+#### Disable “Content-Security-Policy” headers.

-Disable “Content-Security-Policy” headers so Safari 5.1.9 can properly load images:
+And disable “Content-Security-Policy” headers so Safari in Mac OS X can properly load images by opening up `Header.class.php`:

 	sudo nano /usr/share/phpmyadmin/libraries/Header.class.php

-Go to the function `public function sendHttpHeaders()` and change this line:
+Search for `if (! defined('TESTSUITE')) {` in `public function sendHttpHeaders()` and change that line:

 	if (! defined('TESTSUITE')) {

-To read like this:
+To be disabled like this:

 	if (FALSE && ! defined('TESTSUITE')) {

+#### Get rid of the PDF export functionality.

 Get rid of the PDF export since it uses up lots of RAM and can crash the server: